 2) Why your interests, values, personality and skills are a good fit for the specialty

-3) What kind of program would be a nice fit for you
+3) What kind of program would be a good fit for you

-A good personal statement is short enough to read easily, has no spelling or grammatical errors, gives a story or two that illustrate or highlight your interest in the specialty, and is interesting and unique to you.
+A good personal statement is short enough to read easily, has no spelling or grammatical errors, provides a story or two that illustrate your interest in the specialty, and is interesting and unique to you.

-Always have two or three other people review your personal statement--someone who knows you well and can tell if it reflects your personality and a mentor in the specialty who could comment on the content.
-Always check for spelling errors, grammatical errors!
+Always have two or three people review your personal statement - people who know you well and can tell if it reflects your personality, as well as a mentor in the specialty who could comment on the content.